Want to learn how to create super fancy and old-fashioned wax seals? It’s easy! Here’s everything you need to learn how to use a wax seal.

 Step 2: Light

-Light your tealight or candle.
+Light your tealight or candle on a safe surface.

 Step 3: Melt

 Add three or four wax beads into your spoon and hold about an inch above the flame.
-Don’t put the spoon directly in the flame because you will get a black sooty residue on the underside of the spoon, which might end up in the wax.
+Don’t put the spoon directly in the candle flame because you will get a black sooty residue on the underside of the spoon, which might end up in the wax.
 Hold the spoon over the flame for a minute or two until the beads have all melted.

 Step 4: Pour